Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 googlePage.getSearchInput().sendKeys('How to write a steps file');
 ```

-### Expect chai things :
+### Chai as promised main methods

+- Assertion

+  - In computer software testing, a test assertion is an expression which encapsulates some testable logic specified about a target under test.

   - expect()
     - This is the main element to the [BDD style assertion from chai](http://www.chaijs.com/api/bdd/).
 It uses a chainable language to construct assertions.

 ```Typescript
 return expect(
     dashboardPage.getSearchHeroResult().isDisplayed()).chainableLanguage
 ```

+- Chainable language
   - is
     - This is a linker.
 It is not mandatory.
 The code is prettier with it.
   - eventually
     - This is mandatory.
 It transform a promise into a promise result.
 [Read more about Chai as promised and Eventually](https://www.npmjs.com/package/chai-as-promised)
   - not
     - Negates all assertions that follow in the chain.

 ```Typescript
 return expect(browser.getCurrentUrl()).is.eventually.not.equal(dashboardPage.getUrl());